cryptoapi/Bitcoin-Wordpress-Plugin/readme.md

 * User will see successful payment result typically within 5 seconds after the payment has been sent
 * Our Payment Gateway supports the following interface languages: [English](https://gourl.io/bitcoin-payment-gateway-api.html?gourlcryptolang=en#gourlcryptolang), [French](https://gourl.io/bitcoin-payment-gateway-api.html?gourlcryptolang=fr#gourlcryptolang), [Russian](https://gourl.io/bitcoin-payment-gateway-api.html?gourlcryptolang=ru#gourlcryptolang), [Arabic](https://gourl.io/bitcoin-payment-gateway-api.html?gourlcryptolang=ar#gourlcryptolang), [Simplified Chinese](https://gourl.io/bitcoin-payment-gateway-api.html?gourlcryptolang=cn#gourlcryptolang), [Traditional Chinese](https://gourl.io/bitcoin-payment-gateway-api.html?gourlcryptolang=zh#gourlcryptolang), [Hindi](https://gourl.io/bitcoin-payment-gateway-api.html?gourlcryptolang=hi#gourlcryptolang).
 We can also add any new language to payment system on [request](http://gourl.local/cryptocoin_payment_api.html#lan)
 * Global, Anonymous, Secure, Zero Risk, No Chargebacks, No visitor registration is needed.
+* Support [WooCommerce Bitcoin Gateway](https://gourl.io/bitcoin-payments-woocommerce.html) (accept bitcoin/altcoins payments in WooCommerce)
-* Other wordpress plugin developers can easily integrate Bitcoin payments to their own plugins using this plugin with payment gateway functionality (for example, you can offer premium membership for bitcoins/altcoins using other wordpress membership plugins).
-Please ask Wordpress Plugin Developers to add a few lines of code below to their plugins (gourl bitcoin payment gateway with [Affiliate Program](https://gourl.io/affiliates.html) - 33.3% lifetime revenue share) and bitcoin/litecoin/dogecoin/etc payments will be automatically used in their plugins.
+* Other wordpress plugin developers can easily integrate Bitcoin payments to their own plugins ([example](https://github.com/cryptoapi/Bitcoin-Payments-Woocommerce/blob/master/class-wc-gateway-gourl.php)) using this plugin with payment gateway functionality (for example, offer premium membership for bitcoins/altcoins in their own plugins, etc).
+[Instruction and Affiliate Program for Developers](https://gourl.io/affiliates.html) - 33.3% lifetime revenue share.
 * Auto Synchronization - between payments data stored on your GoUrl.io account and your Website.
 If GoUrl attempts to deliver a payment notification/transaction confirmation but your website is unavailable, the notification is stored on the queue, and delivered to the your website when it becomes available (re-check connection with your website every hour).
 * [Free Support](https://gourl.io/view/contact/Contact_Us.html) in the integration of our GoUrl Crypto Payment Gateway in your scripts/plugins/website